 Obligation Criteria Justification Policy background f.
 Amenity greenspace G12.
+The provision for open space for playing pitches are to be calculated using the Sports England Playing Pitch calculator, which provides details on the number of pitches required and/or financial contribution based on the size of the development.
+Similarly, indoor sports provisions are calculated using the Sport England's Sports Facility Calculator (SFC) which can estimate the demand generated by development for the principal indoor facility types.
+G13.
 Children's playing space in this context refers to equipped play area.
 Provision for children's playing space will not be required for studio or 1-bedroom units or developments specifically and exclusively marketed for the over 65's.
-Where these are included in the proposed development, the Council's Open Space Calculator (set out in Appendix B). automatically adjusts the above 41 sqm requirement.
-G13.
+Where these are included in the proposed development, the Council's Open Space Calculator. automatically adjusts the above 41 sqm requirement.
+G14.
 Definitions for each space type above are provided in the Glossary of this document.
-G14.
+G15.
 All non-residential development proposals of 1,000 sqm and above are required to provide a minimum of 6 sqm per additional FTE employee for amenity greenspace.
-G15.
+G16.
 Table 1 illustrates requirements for each category of open space, the likely maintenance costs (for on-site and off-site provision) and capital costs and improvement costs (for off-site provision).
-G16.
-Developers are encouraged to use the Council's Open Space Calculator as a guidance (available online, a screenshot showing an example using this Calculator is provided in Table 2).
-This provides an approximate calculation of the space required on-site, and/ or commuted sums required by the Council, based on occupancy rates assumptions presented in Table 3.
-The Calculator also tests whether the proposal is policy compliant in different scenarios.
-When Local Plan only details some of the open space requirements.
+Local Plan only details some of the open space requirements.
 This section provides clarity for part (3) of this Policy and expands on Figure 8.2 regarding the amount and type of provision required as part of new development.